 Suspensions and Expulsions: If a student is suspended, the student's permanent records will be so noted.
 If suspension or expulsion occurs within the withdrawal period, a "W" will be assigned.
-If suspension or expulsion occurs after the withdrawal period, "WP" or "WF" grades are assigned as warranted by the instructor.

 Transcripts: The Registrar's Office is the repository of academic records.
 Academic transcripts, upon a signed request by the student, are released to other colleges, universities, prospective employers, or other third parties.
-Standard mail transcripts are issued at the cost of \$12.50 each.
+Standard mail transcripts are issued at the cost of \$12.25 each.
 Transcripts are requested online only at www.student clearinghouse.org.
-Transcript requests are not processed during the opening week of school each semester.
+Transcript requests are not processed during the opening week of school each semester or when the college is closed.